Brainlove Records

 Brainlove Records was a British independent record label with a DIY ethic, based in London, England.
 The label released experimental indie, pop and electronic music.

 Brainlove Records received positive press from media sources such as NME ("relentlessly brilliant"), BBC Radio 1 and BBC 6 Music.

-Brainlove also ran live shows, including showcases at SPOT Festival in Denmark and Iceland Airwaves in Reykjavik, as well as club nights with White Heat, Club NME at Koko and La Route Du Rock, and a two-day label music festival, held annually at the Brixton Windmill.
+Brainlove also ran live shows, including showcases at SPOT Festival in Denmark and Iceland Airwaves in Reykjavík, as well as club nights with White Heat, Club NME at Koko and La Route Du Rock, and a two-day label music festival, held annually at the Brixton Windmill.

 The label published an article on its early history in The Quietus in August 2010.